EvolvingHomosapien/blackjack/readme.md

 ![Home page](image-1.png)
 ![Final score](image.png)

-## **Technologies Used: **
+## **Technologies Used**:

 **JavaScript, HTML, CSS, Express.JS**

 ## **Getting Started**:

-Launch the JavaScript Datay Types Quiz here: https://jasonjjiang.github.io/javascript-datatype-quiz/.
+Launch the JavaScript Data Types Quiz here: https://jasonjjiang.github.io/javascript-datatype-quiz/.

 You can begin the quiz by simply selecting your answer to the first question of the quiz.